seanthegeek/yaramail/docs/source/tutorial.md

 Production material should be kept in the `main` branch.
 Any development should be done in a rule developer's fork of the repository.
 New samples for testing must always be added when adjusting for new content.
 Each commit should trigger automated testing of the changes.
-Whe the rule  developer is ready to submit their changes for review, they create a Pull Request, and a project maintainer reviews the proposed  changes before squashing and merging commits into the upstream `main` branch.
+When the rule developer is ready to submit their changes for review, they create a Pull Request, and a project maintainer reviews the proposed changes before squashing and merging commits into the upstream `main` branch.

 ## Methodology